 Another email.
 Yes, another email about the diseases going around your kids’ school.
 Croup.
 Strep.
 Influenza.
-Respiratory syncytial virus.
-Just reading the words is enough to send mommies and daddies into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+RSV.
+Just seeing the words is enough to send mommies and daddies into a panic.
+The CDC reported that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the US.
 So what can you do to help keep your family safe?

 Understand Indoor Air Pollution

 The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or exacerbated by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality:

-- Pollutant sources (cleaning solutions, poorly maintained or unsanitary heating and cooling or humidification units, tobacco, etc)
+- Pollutants (cleaning solutions, poorly maintained or unsanitary heating and cooling or humidification units, smoke, etc)

 Luckily, we have options.